 “I found through studying the science behind successful management, I could offer a new perspective on what effective and successful leadership is.”

-Sabrina was born in France, after graduating with a bachelor’s degree in economics she moved to America and started various jobs in the business and finance world.
+Sabrina was born in France, but after graduating with a bachelor’s degree in economics she moved to America and started various jobs in the business and finance world.
 In 2013 she started working at Holcracy, a management consultancy that was designing a new management practice.
-The idea focused upon self-management, hierarchical titles like “manager” and “CEO” were no longer useful and replaced with role descriptions.
+The idea focused upon self-management, meaning hierarchical titles like “manager” and “CEO” were no longer useful and were instead replaced with role descriptions.

-The innovative method of organising a company proved successful and sparked a curiosity in Sabrina that led her back to a classroom.
+The innovative method of organising a company proved successful and sparked Sabrina's curiosity, leading her back to a classroom.

 Sabrina completed a certification in development psychology at the Harvard University.
-She recalls: “Whilst there I additional courses in psychology and neuroscience, which helped develop my views on the value of self-management in business and the limits of most approaches towards self-management adoptions.
+“Whilst there I enrolled in additional courses in psychology and neuroscience, which helped develop my views on the value of self-management in business and the limits of most approaches towards self-management adoptions.
 I was intrigued about the psychology and neuroscience behind resistance to change and the capacity to shift the individual perspective.”

 After the course Sabrina pursued ways to make her knowledge profitable.
-It took her a year to be crystal clear on what she truly wanted to do with her business.
+It took her a year to clarify what she truly wanted to do with her business.
 Once she had found a practical application for her skills, Sabrina knew she wanted to move forward.
 Although Sabrina was excited about where she could take her personal expertise, she faced many challenges when starting out.
 She recalls: “Most of the administrative aspects were totally new to me.
-There was anenormous amount of red tape, legal and administrative challenges.
+There was an enormous amount of red tape, legal and administrative challenges.
 In the end I chose to move back to France.”

 This also presented challenges, forcing Sabrina to look for help, she was put in contact with Positive Planet France, Youth Business International member in France, in partnership with the Citi Foundation.
 This enabled her to get the assistance she needed to make her dreams a reality.